HL7/davinci-alerts/source/pages/index.md

 -   Emergency and Inpatient Admissions
 -	Admission for Observation
--	Admisssion for special services, such as outpatient surgery
+-	Admission for special services, such as outpatient surgery
 -   Encounter/Visit Notification for ambulatory services
 -   Discharges/Visit ends